Git Tags: How to Mark Releases and Versions

 Conclusion

 To continue building your Git expertise, combine tagging with concepts like merging branches and rebasing in Git.
-These tools together form a strong foundation for managing real-world development projects efficiently.
+These tools together form a strong foundation for managing real-world development projects efficiently, ensuring that your version history tells a clear story of how your project evolved over time.